 To be eligible for a rebate, a building or portion of a building must satisfy specific conditions.

 As a matter of public policy farmland in Ontario has traditionally received preferential property tax treatment while it is a working farm.
 By providing tax discounts for farmland awaiting development, municipalities are providing incentives to keep this land under cultivation during the development period.

-The Region maintained its policy to provide discounts for farmland awaiting development during phase I (registered plan of subdivision) at 75% which is in keeping with the lower tax rate afforded to working farms.
-Phase II (building permit issued) discounts will remain at 0% since farming ceases at this stage.
+The Region maintained its policy to provide discounts for farmland awaiting development during phase I (registered plan of subdivision) at 75 per cent which is in keeping with the lower tax rate afforded to working farms.
+Phase II (building permit issued) discounts will remain at 0 per cent since farming ceases at this stage.